-Performance on The United States Medical Licensing Examination (USMLE) Step 1 is a critical step toward licensure.
+The United States Medical Licensing Examination (USMLE) Step 1 is a critical step toward licensure.
 It assesses a physician's ability to apply knowledge, concepts, and principles.
 Furthermore, it evaluates mastery of fundamental patient-centered skills, which are critical in health management and constitute the basis of safe and effective patient care.
-So, you’ll probably find it encouraging to know that 96 percent of SGU students taking the USMLE Step 1 for the first time in 2019 passed, according to official USMLE Performance Data.
+So, you’ll probably find it encouraging to know that 94 percent of SGU students taking the USMLE Step 1 for the first time in 2019 passed, according to official USMLE Performance Data.
 This rate is comparable to what you’ll find among US and Canadian schools.
-SGU’s success in this realm isn’t just coincidence.
+SGU’s success in this realm isn’t a coincidence.

 “SGU exams are based off the USMLE Step 1, so they have that preparation from day one to get ready,” says Angela Cascio, a director of admissions at SGU.
 “The actual exam won’t feel like something new to them.”

 And students have plenty of support to help them avoid potential roadblocks.
 The Department of Educational Services(DES) is staffed with experienced professionals and provides numerous services, including hosting hundreds of workshops every week.

 3. Where do students complete clinical rotations, and how do they secure those placements?